zgolus/docker-moodle/README.md

 ## Credits

-This is a fork of (https://github.com/jhardison/moodle).
+This is a heavily reworked fork of (https://github.com/jhardison/moodle).